Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Implications on vison PSGs from absence of edge states

-In addition to edge states, symmetry-protected in-gap bound state in crystal defects\cite{Kroner1975,Kleman2008} (such as dislocations and disclinations) is another signature to probe crystal symmetry quantum numbers.
-Just like gapless edge modes, the existence of defect bound states must require non-trivial vison PSGs of the associated crystal symmetry.
+Finally we present one argument to fix $\omega_v(I,I)$ associated with algebraic identity $I^2=(R_{\pi/3})^6=\bse$.
+In addition to edge states, symmetry-protected in-gap bound state in crystal defects\cite{Kroner1975,Kleman2008} (such as dislocations and disclinations) is another signature to probe crystal symmetry fractionalization.
+Just like gapless edge modes, the absence of defect bound states implies a trivial vison PSG of the associated crystal symmetry.
 In our case of kagome lattice, the crystal defect associated with $R_{\pi/3}$ rotation is a disclination, centered on the hexagon with Frank angle $\Omega=n\pi/3,~n\in\mathds{Z}$.
-Now let us imagine a vison circles around an elementary disclination with $\Omega=\pi/3$ for six times counterclockwise, and the phase factor it picks up in this process equals to the vison PSG $(R_{\pi/3})^6$.
+Now consider a vison encircling around an elementary disclination with $\Omega=\pi/3$ for six times counterclockwise, and the phase factor it picks up in this process equals to the vison PSG coefficient $\omega_v(I,I)=\omega_v((R_{\pi/3})^3,(R_{\pi/3})^3)$.
 Note that a vison only acquires a trivial (+1) phase factor when it encircles any number of spinons six times.
-Therefore if $(R_{\pi/3})^6=-1$ for visons, there must be a nontrivial in-gap bound state localized at the $\Omega=\pi/3$ disclination.
-And the absence of in-gap bound state inside the disclination dictates \bea (R_{\pi/3})^6=R_{\pi/3}^{-1}T^{-1}R_{\pi/3}T=1. \eea Notice that this argument only applies to a plaquette-centered rotation (such as $R_{\pi/3}$ here), because visons live on plaquettes.
+Therefore if $(R_{\pi/3})^6=-1$ for visons, there must be a nontrivial in-gap bound state (beyond spinon or vison) localized at the $\Omega=\pi/3$ disclination.
+Therefore the absence of in-gap bound state in the disclination indicates \bea (R_{\pi/3})^6=I^2=\bse\longrightarrow \omega_v(I,I)=1. \eea Notice that this argument only applies to a plaquette-centered rotation/inversion (such as $R_{\pi/3}$ and $I$ here), because the visons are located on plaquettes.
 For a site-centered crystal rotation, similar conclusions are not valid anymore.

-To summarize, if a $Z_2$ SL does not host any gapless edge states or in-gap defect bound state protected by symmetry, vison PSGs must satisfy conditions (\ref{PSG:T1 no edge})-(\ref{PSG:c6 no disclination}).

-Furthermore, for a Mott insulator (with an odd number of spin 1/2 moments per unit cell) like the kagome S=1/2 model, a confined phase with a spin gap must double the unit cell.
-Therefore the visions PSG under translations must satisfy: \beq T_1T_2=-T_2T_1 \eeq This may be thought of as visons acquiring an extra phase factor on going around a unit cell with an odd number of spinons.
-All together this leads to the vison PSGs shown in TABLE \ref{tab:unification}, assuming the absence of gapless edge states or in-gap disclination bound states which are protected by symmetries.
-The detailed derivations are summarized in Appendix \ref{app:vison PSG}.
+To summarize, if a $Z_2$ SL does not host any gapless edge states protected by symmetries or in-gap disclination bound states, its vison PSG must satisfy conditions (\ref{PSG:T1 no edge})-(\ref{PSG:c6 no disclination}).
+All together this leads to the vison PSGs shown in TABLE \ref{tab:unification}, assuming the absence of symmetry-protected gapless edge states or in-gap disclination bound states.